Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Furthermore, stakeholders today prefer independent research to the word of reps, making it hard for reps to get a word in edgewise and help inform buyers about the sale.

 Some clients are just painful to deal with and will haggle for the sake of haggling, true.
-However, it's also likely that your sales process could be improved a little.
+However, it's also likely that your sales process could be improved.
 For example:

 2. Make sure your sales and marketing teams are on the same page.